openfoodfacts/openfoodfacts-infrastructure/docs/promox.md

 ## Proxmox installation

 Proxmox is installed from a bootable USB disk based on Proxmox VE iso, the way you would install a Debian.

+## Some good practice

+* when you have a specialized machine, try to make it so that people get in the right directory on pct enter Use bashrc for that (last command).

+  Eg. for NGINX reverse proxy:
+  `cd /etc/nginx/conf.d/`

+* Default NGINX install creates sites-enabled etc. **FIXME** ask christian about it ?